Skip to Main Content

 • 1 water lily

-Don't forget to add aquatic plant media, fertilizer and containers, like pots, plant bags, planting baskets and floating planters , to your list.
+Don't forget to add aquatic plant media, aquatic planting soil, fertilizer, and containers (like pots, plant bags, planting baskets, and floating planters) to your list.
 You'll need them when you transplant and care for the new greenery.
-Speaking of which …
+You can get all your pond gardening supplies in one go with our Planting Kit bundles in large and small sizes.

 Planting How-To

-Once you've planned out and purchased your plants, it's time to move them in to your water garden.
-The different types of aquatic plants need to be handled differently:
+Once you've planned out and purchased your plants, it's time to move them into your water garden.
+Individual types of aquatic plants need to be handled differently:

-• Floating Plants: Simply place these easy-care plants in the water.
+• Floating Plants: Place these easy-care plants in the water.
 They will float freely and take up nutrients through their root systems.

 • Submerged Plants: Grow these underwater plants in plant bags or other planters.
-Fill your container with planting material, plant several bunches of them together and submerge into the desired section of your pond.
-Another option: Tie a bunch to a weight and drop it into the pond, using one bunch for every 2 square feet of surface area.
+Fill your container with planting soil, plant several bunches of them together, top with aquatic media, soak pot, and then submerge into the desired section of your pond.
+Alternatively, tie a bunch to a weight, then drop it into the pond, using one bunch for every two square feet of surface area.
 Their roots will take up nutrients from the water.
+Submerged plants can also free-float in your water features.

-• Bog Plants: Best grown in containers filled with aquatic plant media, bog plants like their roots wet.
-Position them around the edges of your pond in 6-inch-deep water, or inside your pond with a floating island planter.
+• Bog Plants: Best grown in containers filled with aquatic plant soil and media, bog plants like their roots wet.
+Position them around the edges of your pond, not lower than six inches deep, or inside your pond with a floating island planter.

-• Water Lilies and Lotuses: These beauties thrive in pots, like those found in our Water Lily and Water Lotus Planting Kits.
-To transplant, fill your tub with clay and a clay/soil mix, and add some aquatic planting media on top.
+• Water Lilies and Lotuses: These beauties thrive in pots, like those found in our Planting Kits for Water Lilies & Lotus.
+To transplant, fill your tub with our premium aquatic planting soil and top with aquatic planting media.
 Position the tuber inside the soil with the growing tip pointed up.
-Submerge the pot so the plant's tip is 3 to 6 inches deep.
-Once the plant starts to grow and its leaves reach the water's surface, place the pot in a deeper area of your pond.
+Soak pot then submerge so the plant's tip is three to six inches deep.
+Once the plant grows and its leaves reach the water's surface, place the pot in a deeper area of your pond.

 Feed for Growth